· 2 min read

 Three projects = 97% of the week’s compute.
 The other six combined didn’t break $200.

 The bit that bugs me is which projects are which.
-The 97% are the things I mention to nobody — the iOS app factory and a couple of internal automation projects that just need finishing.
-The 3% are the ones I’d tell you I’m “working on.”
+The 97% are the things that just need finishing — the iOS app factory and the personal automation that’s been “almost done” for two months.
+The 3% are the things I’d tell you I’m “working on.”
 This week I wasn’t.

 I don’t think this is a calendar problem.
 Claude Code makes the cheap thing (thinking out loud about whatever’s on your mind) feel the same as the expensive thing (actually moving the iOS factory forward).
 Without a per-project view it all blurs into one number — /cost showed me a few hundred dollars that day, the dashboard never showed me where I’d actually been.